hypothesis/onboarding/docs/reading_list.md

   reference that all team members should be familiar with.

-  As an example of how we put our engineering values into practice, **code review** is one of the main ways that developers interact with each other during their work and [reviewing with care and humanity](https://hyp.is/-Q6K2gwfEe2htfvft46lfg/web.hypothes.is/jobs/engineering-values/) is specifically called out in our engineering values.
+  As an example of how we put our engineering values into practice, **code review** is one of the main ways that developers interact with each other during their work and [reviewing with care and humanity](https://hyp.is/-Q6K2gwfEe2htfvft46lfg/web.hypothes.is/jobs/engineering-values/) is called out in our engineering values.
 Code reviews should be kind, patient, friendly and helpful, an uplifting experience that helps to foster our team culture.
   For some reading on code review techniques see: